BuidlGuidl/frogcrypto-squeeze/README.md

 This architecture ensures that the ownership of CryptoFrogs is provable and verifiable in a decentralized manner.

-For more technical details, refer to the **pending final Notion link**.
+For more technical details, refer to https://www.notion.so/0xparc/On-Chain-GPC-Proof-Verification-1dd71e0a542080eea9a7d463d40758cd

 ## 🌐 Live Demo